KubeDynamicScaler/KubeDynamicScaler/README.md

 KubeDynamicScaler addresses common challenges in Kubernetes deployments:

 - **Cost Optimization**: Automatically adjust replicas based on global policies
+- **Scheduled Events**: Prepares (warms up) the workload for scheduled events such as Black Friday, Cyber ​​Monday, Marketing Campaigns, etc.
 - **Resource Efficiency**: Fine-tune scaling based on actual needs
-- **Operational Safety**: Protect critical services from unintended scaling
-- **Flexibility**: Combine global policies with specific overrides
-- **Enterprise Ready**: Production-tested with monitoring and safety features
+- **Enterprise Ready**: Production-tested with monitoring and safety features to avoid the famous scripts with cronjobs for massive changes

 ## 🚀 Quick Start